lblod/worship-submissions-graph-dispatcher-service/README.md

 # worship-submissions-graph-dispatcher-service

 Microservice that listens to the delta notifier and dispatches submissions (and related) to the correct organisation graphs.
-By correct: we mean as defined by business rules
+By correct: we mean as defined by business rules.
+See code for exact implementation.

+## Features
+  1. on incoming delta, if a `meb:Submission` can be deduced, it will fetch it and dispatch to the correct org graph.
+  2. Periodic healing, if enabled, will remove all submissions from their current target graph, and re-dispatch them again.
+    - This tackles the case of changes in relations between bestuurseenheden, which affects which organisation a submission should belong to.

 ## Installation
 Add the following snippet to your `docker-compose.yml`: